iznotek/fossil-js/readme.md

 ## git push

 - `.push([options])` pushes to a named remote/branch using any supported [options](#how-to-specify-options)
    from the [git push](https://git-scm.com/docs/git-push) command.
-Note that `simple-git` enforces the use of `--verbose --porcelain` options in order to parse the response.
+Note that `simple-fossil` enforces the use of `--verbose --porcelain` options in order to parse the response.
 You don't need to supply these options.

 - `.push(remote, branch[, options])` pushes to a named remote/branch, supports additional